FrancisBanville/ms_interpreting_probabilities/README.md

 networks of *probabilistic interactions* ($P(L_{i \rightarrow j}|...)$ and
 $P(M_{i \rightarrow j}|...)$).
 Probabilistic networks describe the probability that a particular network of binary (or quantitative) interactions (its whole adjacency matrix) is realized.
-For example; @Young2021Reconstructiona used a Bayesian approach to estimate the probability of different plant-pollinator network structures derived from imperfect observational data.
-A probability distribution of ecological networks may also be derived using the principle of maximum entropy given some structural constrained [e.g., @Park2004Statisticala;
+For example, @Young2021Reconstructiona used a Bayesian approach to estimate the probability of different plant-pollinator network structures derived from imperfect observational data.
+A probability distribution of ecological networks may also be derived using the principle of maximum entropy given some structural constrained [e.g., @Cimini2019Statistical;
-@Cimini2019Statistical].
+@Park2004Statisticala].
 Regardless of the method employed, generating probabilistic local webs, bypassing the need to independently estimate local interaction probabilities, could lead to more accurate predictions of local webs.
 Furthermore, probabilistic networks could serve as an alternative to null